May 9, 2022 post, Updated 21 Dec, 2024.

 ” … progress implies an idealized future, nostalgia presupposes a highly romanticized past”.
 (Eviatar Zerubavel, 2003).

 A learning ambient that fosters curiosity tends to favor mistakes.
 (Curiosity didn’t kill the cat, more likely it informed its options).
 Making mistakes and having the disposition to learn from them, as learning challenges, is what drives significant learning.
-You can’t do this by memorizing chunks of correct answers.

 Learning challenges can’t be bought as a package and applied mechanically.
 They need to be seeded, nurtured as part of a learning system.
 Learners participate in the learning process and there will be lots of mistakes!
-Identifying the time frames and ‘maps’ of diverse narratives and perspectives may come handy.
+Identifying the time frames and ‘maps’ involving diverse narratives and perspectives may come in handy.